milosz-wieczor/gromologist-for-review/README.md

 >>> p.add_conect()
 ```

-with a default distance cut-off of 1.55 A to define a chemical bond.
-Note that this last
+with a default distance cut-off of 2.05 A (heavy atom, including disulfides) or 1.3 (hydrogen atom) to define
-feature depends on `numpy` for speed!
+a chemical bond.
+Note that this last feature uses a faster subroutine when `numpy` is available, but will fall back to
+the slower algorithm if asked to include PBC in distance calculations (`p.add_conect(pbc=True)`).

 ##### Converting a 3-point water model to a 4-point one
 <a name="converting-a-3-point-water-model-to-a-4-point-one"/>